edsu/inkdroid.org/_posts/2018-05-13-multiverse.md

 as Carpenter does [here], you are compelled to choose for the narrative to flow.

-Computer programs can automatically unlock the various possibilities and dynamically collapse them into a choice as you load a webpage, like the text in this example on Carpenter's [website].
-In many ways these poems are a metaphor for the architecture of the web, where web browsers receive representations of resources at a given period of time, not some fixed static thing, or as Fielding
+Computer programs can automatically unlock the various possibilities and dynamically collapse them into a choice as the page is assembled--like the text in [this example] found on Carpenter's website.
+In many ways these poems are a metaphor for the web itself, where web browsers receive representations of resources at a given period of time, not some fixed static thing, or as [Roy Fielding] notes in his dissertation about the architecture of the web:
-notes:

 > ... a resource R is a temporally varying membership function MR(t), which
 > for time t maps to a set of entities, or values, which are equivalent.